 1) We have invented new methods of two-dimensional electrophoresis to study characteristics of nucleic acid molecules.
 We are currently investigating how these methods can be used to analyze changes and lesions in DNA both in vivo and in vitro in biosamples from forensic work and in biobanks.
 In vivo studies currently focus on the diagnosis of DNA repair disorders and theranostics in cancer treatment.
 We are also studying how two-dimensional electrophoresis can be used to improve quality of work with complex nucleic acid samples.

-3) Ethics in bioscience and laboratory medicine.
+3) Ethics in genetics and laboratory medicine.